 - Highest: Takes the maximum of the 2D topography and the 1D channel's cross section markers (marker 1 for left coupling side and 3 for right coupling side). - 2D Topography: The levee height is defined by the topography in the 2D topography.
 For stability reasons, the drying depth is added to the topography values when defining the levee height. - Table: A table of values can be created or edited that defines the crest level profile.
 Chainages along the channel and crest levels are specified.
 This table is saved in Tables | Curves and Relations. - External file: Information on link elevations as a function of distance along the coupling is introduced through an external .DFS1 file.
 This file can be time varying and hence, can be used to simulate e.g. embankment levee changes and breaches during a simulation.
+Time-varying .DFS1 files must be defined with a relative time axis (relative to the start time of the simulation).
 Browse to an existing file, edit the profile in a profile editor, or create a new profile using the ellipsis button (...).